wmorgan/dcos-docs/1.8/administration/installing/custom/create-public-agent.md

     $ sudo reboot
     ```

-### Install DC/OS and convert to a public agent node
+### Install DC/OS and convert agent node
-Copy the archived DC/OS installer file (`dcos-install.tar`) to the node that that is being converted to a public agent.
+Copy the archived DC/OS installer file (`dcos-install.tar`) to the node that that is being converted.
 This archive is created during the GUI or CLI [installation](/docs/1.8/administration/installing/custom/gui/#backup) method.

 1. Copy the files to your agent node.
 For example, you can use Secure Copy (scp) to copy `dcos-install.tar` to your home directory: